Thursday, December 31, 2015

 English artist Peter Phillips (b.
 1939) is considered one of the fathers of the Pop Art Movement and after a temporary move to New York City exhibited alongside is American contemporaries Andy WarholRoy Lichtenstein and James Rosenquist.
 He has had several retrospective of his work including the Tate Gallery in London which owns several of his works.

 ''Heartbeat City'' was produced by Robert ''Mutt'' Lange (Def Leppard, Shania Twain, AC/DC, Bryan Adams) and The Cars.
 Six singles would receive radio airplay, including four top 10 hits, ''Hello Again'', ''You Might Think'', ''Drive'' and ''Magic''.
 Actor Timothy Hutton directed the video for ''Drive'' sung by Benjamin Orr.
 It was during the filming of that video that frontman Ric Ocasek met his future wife, supermodel Paulina Porizkova (whom I had a massive crush on).
 To add more Pop Art flavour to the album, Andy Warhol directed the très cheezy video for "Hello Again".
 The album was certified 4x platinum in the US alone.
-Click on the below image to view the video.

-Painting to be exhibited in
+This painting to be exhibited in

 ''The Still Life'' Invitational Group Show at the Elliott Fouts Gallery, in Sacramento, CA.